ome/omero-figure/README.rst

 **Warning**:

-if OMERO.figure is installed with OMERO version prior to **5.2.6**, the url will be https://your-web-server/omero_figure instead of https://your-web-server/figure as previously.
-This is due to a package re-organization required to distribute the application using a package manager.
+OMERO.figure version 2.x is meant to be installed into OMERO.web **5.2.6 or newer**
-If installed with OMERO **5.2.6 and older**, the url will be back to https://your-web-server/figure.
+This is due to Django Framework compatibility and a package re-organization required to distribute the application using Python Package Manager PyPi.

 Enabling PDF generation